david-macmahon/HashpipeIBVerbs.jl/README.md

 The received packets' data buffers can be accessed from the `Vector` returned by `wrap_recv_bufs(ctx)` by using the `Ptr{RecvPkt}` objects themselves as an index into the `Vector`.
-The first `len(pkt)` values of the resultant `Vector{UInt8}` contain the received packet data.
+The first `pktlen(pkt)` values of the resultant `Vector{UInt8}` contain the received packet data.
 This includes the Ethernet header and any other data present in the packet.
-Continuing the previous example:
+Continuing the previous
+example:

 ```julia
 for pkt in pkts